 Customer Interaction Responsibilities

 To be successful, an in-store demonstrator must be able to establish a quick rapport with a wide variety of people and communicate in a style that is likable, relatable, and persuasive.
 The best in-store demonstrators are well-spoken, energetic, and intuitive about the desires and needs of the average consumer.
-You must be respectful and have a pleasing personality when interacting with customers at all times.
+They must be respectful and have a pleasing personality when interacting with customers at all times.

 While all retail in-store product demonstrators are responsible for informing consumers about the positive attributes of a product, some in-store demonstrators are also responsible for sales of the items.